serenity-bdd/documentation/docs/cloud/lambdatest.md

 ---
 # Serenity BDD LambdaTest Integration

+LambdaTest is a cloud platform for test execution and test orchestration.
+With LambdaTest, Serenity users can extend their automation test coverage of their web and mobile apps on 3000+ real devices, browsers, and operating systems.

-The `serenity-lambdatest` plugin provides seamless integration with the [Lambdatest](https://www.lambdatest.com/) online test automation platform.
+The `serenity-lambdatest` plugin provides seamless integration with the [LambdaTest](https://www.lambdatest.com/) online test automation platform.

 ## Adding the Lambdatest plugin

 To add the integrated support for LambdaTest to your project, you will need to add the `serenity-lambdatest` dependency to your project dependencies.
-For Mavenm, you would add the following:
+For Maven, you would add the following:
 ```xml
     <dependency>
         <groupId>net.serenity-bdd</groupId>